hips2025/hips2025.github.io/index.md

 An additional emphasis this year will be on post-von Neumann architectures and deep memories hierarchies to encourage new developments in programming models for HPC.

+---
+---

+# Program
+May 31, 2024 \\
+08:55 - 17:05 PDT

+## Welcome Remarks
+09:00 - 09:05 PDT

+## Keynote
+09:05 - 10:00 PDT

+**Title: Architecture and Programming of Analog In-Memory- Computing Accelerators for Deep Neural Networks** \\
+**Dr. HsinYu (Sidney) Tsai**

+Abstract: \\
+Deep Neural Networks (DNNs) have demonstrated revolutionary capabilities in AI, such as machine vision, natural language processing, and content generation.
+However, the growing energy usage due to the excessive amount of data communication between compute and memory units highlights the need to address the “Von Neumann bottleneck.”
+In-memory computing can achieve high throughput and energy efficiency by computing multiply-accumulate (MAC) operations using Ohm’s law and Kirchhoff’s current law on arrays of resistive memory devices.
+In recent years, Analog non-volatile memory (NVM)-based accelerators with energy-efficient, weight-stationary MAC operations in analog NVM memory-array “Tiles” have been demonstrated in hardware using Phase Change Memory (PCM) devices integrated in the backend of 14-nm CMOS.
+Based on the hardware demonstrations, we propose a highly heterogeneous and programmable accelerator architecture that takes advantage of a dense and efficient circuit-switched 2D mesh.
+This flexible architecture can accelerate Transformer, Long-Short-Term-Memory (LSTM), and Convolution Neural Networks (CNNs) while keeping data communication local and massively parallel.
+We show that by co-optimizing memory devices, DNN algorithms, and specialized digital circuits, competitive end-to-end DNN accuracies can be obtained with the help of hardware-aware training.
+The author would like to thank all colleagues at IBM Research Almaden, Yorktown, Albany NanoTech, Zurich and Tokyo for their contributions to this work and the IBM Research AI HW Center.

+Biography: \\
+HsinYu (Sidney) Tsai received her Ph.D. from the Electrical Engineering and Computer Science department at Massachusetts Institute of Technology in 2011.
+After graduation, Sidney joined the IBM T.J.
+Watson Research Center and developed directed self-assembly (DSA) lithography for finFETs.
+Sidney managed an Advanced Lithography group in 2016, overseeing operations of a 200mm research prototyping line.
+She now works in the Almaden Research Center in San Jose, CA, as a Principal Research Staff Member and manager of the Analog AI group, focusing on training and inference of Deep Neural Networks using emerging non-volatile memories, such as Phase Change Memory.

+## Paper Session One
+10:30 - 11:30 PDT

+**eCC++ : A Compiler Construction Framework for Embedded Domain-Specific Languages** \\
+Marc Gonzalez Tallada, Joel Denny, Pedro Valero Lara, Seyong Lee, Keita Teranishi, and Jeffrey Vetter

+**Comprehensive Study for Just-In-Time Pack Functions in Open MPI** \\
+Yicheng Li, Joseph Schuchart, and George Bosilca

+## Paper Session Two
+13:30 - 15:00 PDT

+**Dynamic Resource Management for Elastic Scientific Workflows using PMIx** \\
+Rajat Bhattarai, Howard Pritchard, and Sheikh Ghafoor

+**GrOUT: Transparent Scale-Out to Overcome UVM’s Oversubscription Slowdowns** \\
+Ian Di Dio Lavore, Davide Maffi, Marco Arnaboldi, Arnaud Delamare, Daniele Bonetta, Marco Domenico Santambrogio

+**Towards Fine-grained Parallelism in Parallel and Distributed Python Libraries** \\
+Jamison Kerney, Johnny Raicu, Kyle Chard, and  Ioan Raicu

+## Paper Session Three
+15:30 - 16:30 PDT

+**Automated Data Analysis for Defining Performance Metrics from Raw Hardware Events** \\
+Daniel Barry, Anthony Danalis, and Jack Dongarra

+**Performance Analysis of the NVIDIA HPC SDK and AMD AOCC Compilers in an HPC Cluster Using Pooled, Robust and Relative Metrics** \\
+Yectli Huerta

+## Panel
+**Panel Theme: AI for HPC and HPC for AI** \\
+**Panelists: Min Si (Facebook), Ali Jannesari (Iowa State University)** 16:30 - 17:30 PDT

+## Closing Remarks
+17:30 - 17:40 PDT

+---
+---

+# Registration
+Attendance at this workshop is part of the registration for IPDPS 2024.
+See [here](http://www.ipdps.org/ipdps2024/2024-registration.html) to register.

 # Topics of Interest
 Topics of interest to the HIPS workshop include but are not limited to:
 - High-level and domain-specific programming systems